cea-hpc/fastiron/README.md

 The main program produces outputs that can be analyzed using the `fastiron-stats` binary.
 Detailed explanation on its usage can be found in its folder.

+A few scripts are provided for gathering data and processing it using the custom tool.
+You can refer to the Rust Doc or to the `README.md` files in each sub-folder.

 ## Contributing

 Contributions are welcome and accepted as pull requests on [GitHub][fastiron].